 Roza Sinaysky is a busy woman.
-Between running her own lifestyle blog Moody Roza, regularly contributing to Elle Russia and playing proud tour guide to a revolving door of international visitors - she generously made time to share her travel tips for her vibrant home-town, Tel Aviv, with us.
+Between running her own lifestyle blog Moody Roza, regularly contributing to Elle Russia, and playing proud tour guide to a revolving door of international visitors, she has generously made time to share her travel tips for her vibrant home-town, Tel Aviv, with us.
 From where to find this bustling Mediterranean capital's most exotic fresh produce to the must-visit women-only club, to the perfect pamper spot, Roza's insider's guide for Tel Aviv is one to keep on file.

 How would you explain the lifestyle, culture and essence of Tel Aviv?

 When it comes to Tel Aviv, there is one ideal place that combines the spirit of our Mediterranean nature and our passion for all things yummy.
 The Carmel Market is the best place to feel (and taste) the fresh and vibrant nature of our town.
 You will find tonnes of exotic fruits you may have never tried before, local delicious (and cheap) stuff like falafel, burekas and lots of grilled meat and fish.
 It’s also the perfect spot to get those typical souvenirs everyone expects you to bring back.
 If you are strolling around the market you must also visit the Yemeni Quarter, one of the oldest and most authentic neighbourhoods in Tel Aviv.
 If you can’t get enough of this place, you have the option to stay at the Peer Hotel and explore the area in a more detailed manner.